Great for the colour team photographs but watch out for all those different cover versions – A brief guide to the Football League Review magazine

-When living Hove in the mid 1980′s, one evening, while out for a drink, I spotted all the Brighton & Hove Albion players (Gatting, Maybank etc) all enjoying themselves in a group.
+When living Hove in the mid 1980’s, one evening, while out for a drink, I spotted all the Brighton & Hove Albion players (Gatting, Maybank etc) all enjoying themselves together in a popular bar.
 But just a few feet away, sitting on his own, wearing clothes that would have been mores suitable to Deadwood, South Dakota in 1880, sat Worthington.

 Here he is playing for Leicester City;